Pleck, Marnhull, Dorset

 Pleck is a small hamlet to the south of Marnhull, one of the largest villages in England.
 It lies close to the River Stour in Dorset.
-It consists of around 15 houses.
+It consists of nine houses.
 The name ‘Pleck’ is thought to stem from the Saxon word meaning an ‘exposed place’, which is fitting for the hamlet that sits on a hill overlooking the Vale of the Three Dairies.

+Pleck is a fairly common name in this part of Dorset, one at DT9 and this one.